 Arlington, TX 76019-0019

-For the 20-21 school year, your team will research Arlington and Smart City ideas to come up with a concept that will help Arlington cope with some aspect of COVID-19 and its impact on the city and UTA.
+For the 21-22 school year, your team will research Arlington and Smart City ideas to come up with a concept that will help Arlington address a significant issue and its impact on the city and UTA.
 Your concepts should be technology, tools, programs, and/or processes which will be described in a poster presentation on Demo Day in Spring semester (virtual or in-person as appropriate) and could include, but does not need to have, a prototype.
-The concept(s) you develop must include “UT Arlington” as part of your concept but you need not focus on this.
+The concept(s) you develop must include “UT Arlington” as part of your concept but you need not focus on this. this.

 The Dean’s Challenge will be a team competition.
 Registration is open at Dean's Challenge Member Sign Up To participate in the challenge you can either be a new student team member or you can be a mentor to a team, preferably as a member of a student organization.
 Engineering student organizations are encouraged to mentor teams for the Dean's Challenge.

 The idea behind this Challenge is to bring groups of students together to explore the nature of engineering as it impacts society.